dsloyer/ez-kubeadm/README.md

       removing it via "vagrant plugin remove".

 Network Notes:
-  - calico:    works out of the box
+  - calico:    works out of the box.
+Sweet!
   - weave:     works, but worker nodes require a static route to the master node.
   - romana:    works, but seems to require romana-agent daemonset tolerance for not-ready nodes
   - flannel:   works, but its yaml must be tweaked to use enp0s8(Ubuntu) or eth1(CentOS) host-only interface, not the NAT'd one